 Residual stress analysis

 Mechanical, thermal and/or chemical surface processing as well as coating introduce residual stresses in the near-surface zone of technical parts, which may influence the material properties significantly.
-Among the methods for residual stress analysis X-ray, synchrotron and neutron diffraction take up a unique position, because they allow for non-destructive and phase-selective evaluation of stress distributions from the surface down to the volume of the material.
+Among the methods for residual stress analysis X-ray diffraction takes up a unique position, because it allows for non-destructive and phase-selective evaluation of stress distributions from the near surface zone up to a depth of several hundred micrometers below the surface of the material.

 Research activities in the field of X-ray stress analysis (XSA) are aimed at the development of new and advanced measuring methods and data evaluation concepts, which enable the detection, evaluation and assessment of complex residual stress distributions in the materials surface region.
 Recent and current research topics are for example:

 - Residual stress analysis in multilayer coatings

 - Separation of stress and composition gradients

 - XSA with high lateral and depth resolution

 - Fast in-situ ED stress analysis of dynamic processes (e.g. during thin film growth).